MicrosoftDocs/win32/desktop-src/SecCrypto/encrypting-and-decrypting.md

 ---
-Description: 'Lists topics that explain how to encrypt and decrypt messages and files.' ms.assetid: '82c75a76-4ebb-4b76-be41-5426f18e9ee2'
+Description: Lists topics that explain how to encrypt and decrypt messages and files. ms.assetid: 82c75a76-4ebb-4b76-be41-5426f18e9ee2
-title: Encrypting and Decrypting
+title: Encrypting and Decrypting ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Encrypting and Decrypting